hurrr1cane/Web-Development/README.md

 - **User Authorization**: Secure login and authorization using JWT tokens.
 - **Student Management**: Authorized users can manage the list of students.
 - **Messaging System**: Authorized users can send messages to other users.
-- **Group Management**: Users can create and manage groups with multiple users.

 ## Technologies Used